Pet: Effects on pets' health

 Keeping animals as pets may be detrimental to their health if certain requirements are not met.
 An important issue is inappropriate feeding, which may produce clinical effects.
-The consumption of chocolate or grapes by dogs, for example, may prove fatal.
+The consumption of chocolate or grapes can be fatal to dogs.
+Similarly, onions and garlic can lead to hemolytic anemia in dogs.
 Certain species of houseplants can also prove toxic if consumed by pets.
 Examples include philodendrons and Easter lilies, which can cause severe kidney damage to cats, and poinsettias, begonia, and aloe vera, which are mildly toxic to dogs.
 For birds, chocolate can be deadly, and foods intended for human consumption, such as bread, crackers, and dairy items, can potentially cause health problems.

 House pets, particularly dogs and cats in industrialized societies, are highly susceptible to obesity.
 Overweight pets have been shown to be at a higher risk of developing diabetes, liver problems, joint pain, kidney failure, and cancer.
 Lack of exercise and high-caloric diets are considered to be the primary contributors to pet obesity.